taejun20/taejun20.github.io/posts/260622-wizard-of-oz-study-en.md

 ![|60%](img/posts/260622-wizard-of-oz-study/star-example.jpg)

 The research question is: "Can we transfer the familiar skill of two-thumb typing on smartphones to a freehand AR environment?"
-And we proposed STAR, an idea where AR glasses display project a virtual QWERTY keyboard above the user's hands, with the skin surface serving as the typing surface instead of a touchscreen (using thumb taps for input).
-However, fully realizing this with technology at the time (2022) was a challenging problem.
+And we proposed STAR, an idea where AR glasses display project a virtual QWERTY keyboard on the user's hands, with the skin surface serving as the typing surface instead of a touchscreen (using thumb taps for input).
+However, fully realizing it with technology at the time (2022) was a challenge.

 While we used the hand tracking and display capability provided by Hololens 2 (to ground our work in realistic technology), reliably detecting the subtle contact between thumb and skin was infeasible. **Thus we simulated perfect touch detection using a capacitive tape strip (technology unavailable at the time, but we anticipated it would become feasible with more sophisticated vision-based hand tracking or integration with wearables like smart rings and watches.
 Indeed, in 2025, Meta Neural Band appeared and demonstrated very stable thumb tap detection).** Eventually, rather than waiting for high-performance vision and sensing technology to arrive on the market, we built a PoC prototype to explore questions like: (1) Can people transfer their decades-trained smartphone typing skill to an AR freehand environment?
 (2) How close can STAR technique's typing performance get to actual smartphone typing?
 While this is not a Wizard of Oz study, it is a PoC simulation performed with precisely the same purpose.